agraysargent/ReadMe-Generator/README.md

 # ReadMe-Generator

-This assignment required us to create a ReadMe Generator that would enable users to generate their own ReadMe quickly and efficiently by utilizing node.js and javascript.
+This assignment required us to create a ReadMe Generator to generate their ReadMe quickly and efficiently by utilizing node.js and javascript.

 # User Story